 I always think that if I have watched something or bought an item of technology then I will instantly be able to actually do what ever I have watched or, using the piece of equipment, make or produce something special.
-The classic examples of these are watching tutorial videos and buying digital cameras.
+The classic examples of these are watching tutorial videos and buy digital cameras.
 Unfortunately, although in the hands of an expert it might be true, buying a really expensive camera does not make me a great photographer!
-Photography has changed throughout the years and now taking pictures/images has never been easier…but how are we engaging with this imagery and what do we actually use it for…time for a waffle!
+Taking photographs or images has changes throughout the years and now taking pictures/images has never been easier…but how are we engaging with this imagery and what do we actually use it for…time to waffle!

 As I go around visiting students in schools I often come across a display board that has the digital images of the members of the class attached to the months of the year showing when the children’s birthdays are.
 When I was teaching, these were often taken early on in the year by the teaching assistant and were a perfect way of getting to know the class.
 However after these have been taken there was a range of activities that I would use them for using the technology which was available.
 Although technology has changed, I am sure that similar programs and applications exist in the present day classroom that would allow you to replicate the activities I am going to waffle about.
 So your mission, if you chose to accept it, is to find the new programs to do these old activities – alternatively you could just listen and enjoy :).